Let's Talk

 Blog

-A blog is a regularly updated website, or part of a larger website, that presents informational posts in a chronological order.
+A blog is a regularly updated website, or part of a larger website, that presents informational posts in chronological order.
 Blogs often are organized into topic categories to make it easier for readers to find the information they’re looking for.

 Bots